amandamullen/Project_1/README.md

  - How to Use the Ansible Build

 Description of the Topology
+ There are two types of network topologies: physical and logical.
+Physical topology emphasizes the physical layout of the connected devices and nodes, while the logical topology focuses on the pattern of data transfer between network nodes.
---> The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn vulnerable Web Application.
+Regardless of whether it’s hardware or software, or what algorithm(s) it uses, a load balancer disburses traffic to different web servers in the resource pool to ensure that no single server becomes overworked and subsequently unreliable.
+Load balancers effectively minimize server response time and maximize throughput.